Anip95/formulaSAE-track-cones-classification/README.md

 This project was developed for the *Machine Learning* course as part of my academic work as a master's degree student in Computer Engineering.

+The code was developed and tested on the **Google Colab** platform.

 The assignment and the data were hosted on the Kaggle platform as a competition, owned by the University of Napoli "Federico II".

 > *Important note about the data*: The dataset used in this project was provided through a private Kaggle competition hosted by the aforementioned university.
 Due to the competition's intellectual property rules, the data is not included in this repository.